void-linux/void-mklive/README.md

  * mklive    (The Void Linux live image maker for x86)

  * mkimage   (The Void Linux image maker for ARM platforms)
+ * mkplatformfs (The Void Linux filesystem tool to produce a rootfs for a particular platform)
  * mkrootfs  (The Void Linux rootfs maker for ARM platforms)
+ * mknet (Script to generate netboot tarballs for Void)

 #### Dependencies